MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-tagks_bitmapinfoheader.md

 ## -remarks

-This is the same structure as the user-mode GDI bitmap header (BITMAPINFOHEADER) structure.</p>
+This is the same structure as the user-mode GDI bitmap header (BITMAPINFOHEADER) structure.